 Healthcare Management Program Description

-Stevenson's innovative accelerated M.S. in Healthcare Management is designed for working adults who want to complete their degree quickly and expand their career horizons by strengthening their credentials as healthcare managers, administrators, and consultants.
+Stevenson's innovative accelerated M.S. in Healthcare Management is designed for working adults who want to complete their degree quickly and expand their career horizons by strengthening their credentials as healthcare managers and administrators.
 Most of the coursework can be completed online.
 A minimum of 120 hours of the curriculum must be completed face to face with faculty members.
-A professional skills development seminar of 1 credit and a final capstone of 8 credits with face to face time (one week onsite requirement or completion of hybrid course) with faculty is required for integrative team work and interdisciplinary competency building.
-In addition, students will be required to complete 3 3-day residencies during the course of the degree program.
+Students will be required to complete 3, 3-day residencies during the course of the degree program to demonstrate integrative teamwork and competency building.
+In addition, a professional skills development seminar of 1 credit and a final capstone of 8 credits with 48 hours of face to face time with faculty is required.